Dr. Jay Crank

 Dr. Carlie Crank

-Dr. Crank received her Doctorate of Optometry from the Michigan College of Optometry.
-She then continued training at the VA Medical Center in Battle Creek, as well as Michigan Eye Institute and Walton & Becker Eyecare.
+Dr. Crank earned her Doctorate of Optometry from the Michigan College of Optometry, followed by specialized training at the VA Medical Center in Battle Creek, as well as at the Michigan Eye Institute and Walton & Becker Eyecare.

-Growing up in Caledonia, Dr. Crank is excited to have returned to the community she calls home.
+Having grown up in Caledonia, Dr. Crank is thrilled to have returned to her community, where she is currently accepting new patients.